 The SNMMI's PET Center of Excellence is an organizational component within the SNMMI dedicated to all aspects of the development and utilization of positron emission tomography (PET), PET/CT, and PET/MR in the detection and management of disease.
 Two primary areas of focus of the center are educational programs and practical issues directly related to PET, PET/CT, and PET/MR including clinical practice and procedure guidelines, as well as reimbursement.

-Congratulations to Peter Conti, MD, PhD, FSNMMI, the recipient of the 2018 Peter E. Valk, MD Memorial Lectureship and Award.
-Dr. Conti is director of the Molecular Imaging Center and the PET Imaging Center at the Kerk School of Medicine, University of Southern California.
-He presented a lecture entitled "PET – The Final Frontier or a Stepping Stone", during the SNMMI Annual Meeting in June.
+Congratulations to Hossein Jadvar, MD, PhD, MPH MBA, FACNM, FSNMMI, the recipient of the 2019 Peter E. Valk, MD Memorial Lectureship and Award.
+Dr. Jadvar is Associate Professor of Radiology in the Keck School of Medicine and Associate Professor of Biomedical Engineering in the Viterbi School of Engineering, at the University of Southern California (USC) in Los Angeles.
+He presented a lecture entitled "PET in Prostate Cancer: Frontierland and Tomorrowland", during the SNMMI Annual Meeting in June.

 All issues of the PET Center of Excellence Newsletter are available to PET CoE members in PDF format.

 PET PROS is a resource for referring and interpreting physicians to ensure easy access to important information and useful resources.
 The goal is to provide a one-stop shop for all your essential PET and PET/CT needs and questions.
 We encourage your feedback and suggestions for new resources to add to the PET PROS Program.
 Please send an email to K. Malaika Walton, Associate Director of Leadership.